By Globalization Partners

 Take the time to ensure your culture is reflected in your remote work policy and make sure that employees can experience the culture, even while working remotely.
 Perks like online events, games, counseling, etc., can help improve the overall wellbeing of your employees and add value to your culture.

 This goes hand in hand with your company culture.
 Decide how flexible you want to be with things like working hours and paid leave.
 It’s easier to create a remote work policy if you have already decided how much flexibility you want to give your employees.
+Keep in mind that employees who work remotely can find it difficult to build and maintain a healthy work/life balance.
+Consider this fact when you decide on the level of flexibility you’re willing to offer for remote teams.

 4. Know your team

 You are the one who knows the conditions your team performs best under and the resources that they need to accomplish their goals.
 Make sure to have this in mind while creating your policy and ask managers for information on their teams.
+This becomes especially important if you’re onboarding new employees that, due to quarantine, lockdowns, and shuttered office spaces, you’ve never had the chance to meet in-person.
+It can be challenging to really get to know someone if your only interactions are through text messages and email.

 Every team works differently, so having workflow and performance details from all managers will help create a policy that suits every employee.